 This laptop is packed with media-focused features and supports an attractive design.
 There is solid-state drive storage for instant access to architectural designs while the NVidia GeForce 1650Ti GPU means you can enjoy graphics-hungry applications without any lags.
 Moreover, the screen exhibits a resolution of 1920×1080 pixels backed by In-Plane Switching technology for enhanced sharpness and wide viewing angles.

 Since it’s known as a budget laptop, this doesn’t involve impressive features in its body build/design.
+So it will not be wrong to say it is the best laptop for architects with great designs.
 Its design is quite simple and portable to carry around but is quite sturdy and compact to use.
 If I talk about its keypad, it’s pretty basic too, however, it allows a very smooth and fast typing experience.
 This laptop, if I talk of its ports on the left side, consists of a USB Type-C port, a USB 3.1 port, and an HDMI port.
 It further has an Ethernet jack on the left and 2 USB ports on the right side.

 Pros: